 There’s no doubt that the Janz Revolver is aimed at a select segment of the market.
 Most RevolverGuys will never spend this kind of money for a single gun–even if it can be readily converted into a variety of calibers and barrel lengths—but all of us can appreciate the talent, skill, effort and artistry that goes into making a beautiful, precision instrument like this.

 All of my firearm needs can be met by revolvers that are less sophisticated and expensive than the Janz.
-In truth, I’m not still not skilled enough to outshoot any of them—there is more inherent accuracy in any of my mass-market revolvers than I’m capable of extracting.
+In truth, I’m still not skilled enough to outshoot any of them—there is more inherent accuracy in any of my mass-market revolvers than I’m capable of extracting.
 Additionally, I have simple tastes, and don’t need fancy engraving, exotic finishes, or custom touches to stoke the wheelgun fires in my heart.
 I’m the kind of guy who still gets excited by the lines and beauty of pedestrian guns, like a blued Model 10 Heavy Barrel with checkered walnuts.

 Still, it’s heartwarming to know that this kind of craftsmanship and precision hasn’t disappeared from the firearms world.
 In an age of indistinct, polymer guns with unfitted MIM parts and ugly matte finishes, it’s refreshing to let your eyes rest on a refined, highly-polished, hand-fitted, engineering marvel like the Janz Revolver.
 It’s even better to hold it in your hands and feel the steel parts smoothly glide across each other and make mechanical music as you pull the trigger.